DoSomething/chompy/docs/README.md

 * Email subscriptions to newsletters

 A staffer can login to Chompy with their Northstar credentials, and select a CSV to import.
-The file is stored on S3, and then a [queue job](https://laravel.com/docs/5.6/queues) is pushed onto the Redis queue to import records from the CSV as users and/or activity.
+The file is stored on S3, and then a [queue job](https://laravel.com/docs/5.6/queues) is pushed onto a Redis queue to import records from the CSV as users and/or activity.

 ### Pusher

-For CSV uploads, there is a progress bar that gets updated in real time using [Pusher](https://pusher.com/) as a [broadcast driver](https://laravel.com/docs/5.6/broadcasting).

-Log in to the Pusher Dashboard by going to https://pusher.com/ and signing in with the credentials in LastPass.

-There are three different pusher app environments and the credentials for connecting to them can be found in `Channel Apps -> {select app name} -> app keys` (ex. https://cl.ly/2o2G3F1v3X2v)

-The [Debug Console](https://dashboard.pusher.com/apps/550921/console/realtime_messages) in the Pusher Dashboard will let you see events coming in and going out of each pusher app.
+Chompy uses [Pusher](https://pusher.com/) as a [broadcast driver](https://laravel.com/docs/5.6/broadcasting) to update the import progress bar in real time.